groundhoggwp/groundhogg/README.txt

 = 3.7.3 (2024-12-04) =
 * ADDED Step flow preview to the funnels table.
 * ADDED New hooks and methods for `Groundhogg_Sending_Services` for more customization opportunities.
+* TWEAKED Save the plain text version of emails into the email log so they are sent if emails are retried.
 * FIXED UI clipping when hover over IF conditionals in the funnel editor.
 * FIXED Prevent accidental method call on contact records from replacements.
 * FIXED Email performance reports going to some unauthorized users.
 * FIXED SVG assets no included correctly when not using default `/wp-content/` folder.
+* FIXED Prevent secrets from being exposed on the settings page when using `add_constant_support()`.
+* FIXED Constants showing in settings if similarly named even when constant support was not explicitly added.
+* FIXED `{substring}` replacement code not working if 3 arguments were not explicitly defined.
+* FIXED Several PHP notices.

 = 3.7.2 (2024-11-14) =
 * ADDED Submission records will now be kept for a variety of user and contact initiated updates including...